rustbas/jac/README.md

-# jac
+# Just Another Compressor
-Just another compressor.
 Written in C in purposes of recreational programming.

+# References